-2) There must be clearance for your opener to attach to your gate in the closed position. (open position on push to open install - 4.8)
+2) There must be clearance for your gate opener to attach to the gate in the closed position.
+This is most commonly an issue on columns.
+Re-positioning of the hinges or Push-To-Open operation may be required to achieve clearance.